T. O'Conor Sloane III: Fairfield University

 He also taught at Fairfield University in Fairfield, Connecticut and was a member of the graduate advisory board of the Center for the Advancement of Human Communication, serving on the graduate advisory committee of the Graduate School of Corporate and Political Communication at Fairfield University well into his retirement years.

 Life

 Sloane was born in South Orange, New Jersey, son of the photographer T. O'Conor Sloane, Jr. and Gertrude Larned Sloane, author of Fun with Folk Tales: Six Plays in Verse with Music and Songs (E.P.
 Dutton, 1942).
-His grandfather was Dr. T. O'Conor Sloane, a scientist, author, professor, inventor and the editor of Amazing Stories from 1929-38.
+His grandfather was Dr. T. O'Conor Sloane, a scientist, author, professor, inventor and the editor of Scientific American and Amazing Stories.
 Sloane was a 1931 graduate of Regis High School on Manhattan's Upper East Side and attended Fordham University in The Bronx, from 1932 to 1937.
 Sloane retired from Doubleday in November 1977 at 65 years of age.
 He was a resident of Westport, Connecticut for 72 years.